 Willow City is a tiny city located in the state of North Dakota.
 With a population of 149 people and just one neighborhood, Willow City is the 117th largest community in North Dakota.
 Willow City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Willow City is a blue-collar town, with 52.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Willow City is generally considered to be a blue-collar town.
+52.63% of the Willow City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Willow City is a city of construction workers and builders, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Willow City who work in food service (10.53%), office and administrative support (8.77%), and sales jobs (8.77%).

 Willow City is very much a car-oriented city.
 This is because the population of Willow City isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Being a small city, Willow City does not have a public transit system used by locals to get to and from work.
+Willow City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Willow City in 2022 was $46,768, which is wealthy relative to North Dakota and the nation.
 This equates to an annual income of $187,072 for a family of four.
 However, Willow City contains both very wealthy and poor people as well.